Valkyrja-Design/Tetris/README.md

 The code for the Tetris game I made using the Godot engine.
-While the UI looks bland, I've tried to make up for it by implementing features like NEXT_PIECE, the daunting T-spin and storing highscores of the playthroughs.
+While the UI looks bland, I've implemented features like NEXT_PIECE, the daunting T-spin and storing highscores of the playthroughs.

 If you simply want to try out the game, go to Tetris/ and download the two files then run the executable and enjoy!